foz/foz.github.com/index.md

 Foz's Notes
 ===========

-A collection of sysadmin/programming notes I've kept over the years.
+This is a collection of sysadmin/programming notes I maintain.
 Generally, when I discover something  useful I try to put it here, so I remember it.
-Since it's in source control and available on various workstations I use, it's a handy thing to do.
-In August 2010 I decided to throw it up on GitHub pages.

 * [Debian](debian-notes.html)